.NET HELP

 .NET Standard 2.0: As a .NET Standard 2.0 compliant library, IronPDF allows developers to create cross-platform applications targeting multiple .NET implementations.
 Its compatibility with .NET Standard 2.0 means that developers can leverage IronPDF's features in .NET Core, .NET Framework, and Xamarin projects, among others.

-.NET Core 7.0: IronPDF's compatibility with .NET Core 7.0 ensures that developers can utilize it in modern, high-performance applications. .NET Core is an open-source, cross-platform framework designed for creating cloud-based and containerized applications, and IronPDF's support for this platform ensures developers can leverage its capabilities in a wide range of scenarios.
+.NET Core 7.0 compatibility: IronPDF's compatibility with .NET Core 7.0 ensures that developers can utilize it in modern, high-performance applications. .NET Core is an open-source, cross-platform framework designed for creating cloud-based and containerized applications, and IronPDF's support for this platform ensures developers can leverage its capabilities in a wide range of scenarios.

 .NET Framework 7.0: IronPDF is also compatible with the .NET Framework 7.0, allowing developers to integrate its powerful PDF functionalities into legacy projects built on this popular framework.
 As .NET Framework remains widely used in enterprise environments, IronPDF's compatibility with version 7.0 and newer ensures that developers can continue to maintain and enhance existing applications with ease.